Johnny-Morgan/pickles/README.md

 1. Clone the GitHub Repository

-    - Log in to GitHub and locate the projects [repository](https://github.com/Johnny-Morgan/pickles/).
+    - Log in to GitHub and locate the project's [repository](https://github.com/Johnny-Morgan/pickles/).
     - Click on the Code button which is located above the list of project files.
     - Copy the URL link located under the HTTPS tab.
     - Open a terminal in your IDE.
 [Visual Studio Code](https://code.visualstudio.com/) is recommended.